 For a PDU Session which was established in the EPS, when the UE moves from EPS to 5GS for the first time, the UE includes an Always-on PDU Session Requested indication in the PDU Session Modification Request message if it wants to change the PDU Session to an always-on PDU Session.

+If UE supports to report URSP rule enforcement to network, and the UE uses the values specified by the certain URSP rule and match the application traffic to this PDU session, the UE includes Connection Capabilities in the TD of the matched URSP rule in PDU Session Modification Request to 5GC as described in clause 6.6.2.X of TS 23.503 [20].

+If the UE enforces several URSP rules for multiple applications, and these multiple applications’s traffic are all matched to this PDU session, in order reduce the number of uplinks NAS messages, the UE may include more than one URSP rule enforcement report in one PDU Session Modification Request to 5GC (see clause 6.6.2.X of TS 23.503 [20]).

 When PCF is deployed, the SMF shall further report the PS Data Off status to PCF if the PS Data Off event trigger is provisioned, the additional behaviour of SMF and PCF for 3GPP PS Data Off is defined in TS 23.503 [20].